unifygtm/intent-js-client/README.md

 - `autoIdentify` - Tells the client to automatically monitor text and email input elements on the page for changes.
 When the current user enters a valid email address into an input, the client will log an `identify` event for that email address.
   - **Default**: `true` if the client is installed via the Unify JavaScript tag, `false` if installed via a package manager
 - `autoTrackOptions` - Options to customize the auto-tracking of user actions such as click events:
   - `clickTrackingSelectors` - Optional list of CSS selectors to customize which elements the client will automatically fire a `track` event for when clicked.
+Can be a list of string selectors, in which case the default track event name `Element Clicked` will be used as the event name.
+Can also be a list of objects containing a `selector` key and `eventName` key, in which case the value of `eventName` will be used as the event name.
 - `sessionDurationMinutes` - Length in minutes that user sessions will persist when no activities are tracked.
 Activities include `page`, `identify,` and `track` activities.
   - **Default**: `30`